Skip to main content

 Research Interests

-My research investigates the processes and memory representations underlying routine language use.
-Much of my work falls within the domain of pragmatics, the study of the social and contextual factors that affect how people use and understand language.
-I have carried out this agenda in two parallel domains: one domain concerns the role of common ground and memory processes in language production, while the other relates to the role of extralinguistic information in text processing.
-More recently, I have begun examining potential age-related changes in language use.
+As a psycholinguist, my research explores the processes and memory representations underlying routine language use.
+Much of my work falls within the domain of pragmatics, or the study of the social and contextual factors that affect how people use and understand language.
+Under this umbrella, I have investigated a range of issues, including the role of common ground and memory processes in discourse production and the ways in which comprehenders incorporate extralinguistic information during language interpretation, especially for non-literal language.
+I am also very much interested in the nature of people’s epistemic judgments about the knowledge and beliefs of other individuals, and how such judgments affect processes of conversational collaboration.

 Selected Publications